arcane-finance-defi/aleo-rfq-amm-contracts/README.md

 ## Live Demo

-Live demo is avaiable at https://app.arcane.finance/
+Live demo is available at https://app.arcane.finance/

 Use Private faucet to get some test tokens (1000 tokens max per transaction) and Swap interface to trade them.